-These are limited-time offerings, and while there is no stated end date, the promo page presents the Share Certificate Special as a “Spring Certificate Special,” suggesting it may last for a couple of months.
+While there is no stated end date, the landing page presents the Share Certificate Special as a “Spring Certificate Special,” suggesting it may last for a couple of months.

 As stated in the Truth in Savings document, the Early Withdrawal Penalty reads as follows: